 Cash no longer King: Brits shift away from bureau de change to card for holiday spending

-London, 25th August, 2021: A quarter of Brits don’t want to use cash to spend abroad as they are worried about hygiene and the potential for cash to spread germs such as Covid-19, reveals new research from UK Direct Debit Travel Card Currensea.
+London, 25th August, 2021: A quarter of Brits don’t want to use cash to spend abroad as they are worried about hygiene and the potential for cash to spread germs such as Covid-19, reveals new research from UK travel debit card, Currensea.

-The new research, which surveyed 2,000 UK consumers, highlighted the impact the COVID-19 pandemic has had on how we spend abroad, with Brits now in favour of digital payment on holiday, accelerating the move towards cashless societies.
+The new research, which surveyed 2,000 UK consumers, highlighted the impact the COVID-19 pandemic has had on how we spend abroad, with Brits now in favour of digital payment for holiday holiday, accelerating the move towards cashless societies.

-Prior to the pandemic, the majority of Brits preferred cash as a method of spending abroad, with over three quarters (77%) of holidaymakers using bureau de change and cash services to get their holiday money, Currensea reveals.
-However, emerging from the pandemic, 95% of Brits say they want to use card payments for holiday expenses on their next trip away.
+Prior to the pandemic, the majority of Brits preferred cash as holiday money, with over three quarters (77%) of holidaymakers using bureau de change and cash services to get their holiday money, Currensea reveals.
+However, emerging from the pandemic, 95% of Brits say they want to use card payments for holiday money on their next trip away.

 During the pandemic, the way people used cash fundamentally changed with cash use plunging by 35% in 2020 compared with the previous year.
 While consumer spending was down on the whole, this dip also highlighted consumers and retailers’ anxieties about handling money.
 While concerns around cash hygiene have been a growing trend for many years, they are now at an all-time high both at home and abroad.